European Investment Bank postpones decision on fossil fuel lending

 McDowell said the delay would “allow some more national reflection” after some countries asked for clarification on the proposal from EIB to completely stop funding fossil fuel-linked projects from the end of next year.

-EIB figures show it funded almost 2 billion euros ($2.10 billion) of fossil fuel projects last year, drawing ire from Green lawmakers and environmental groups.
+EIB figures show it funded almost 2 billion euros ($2.10 billion) of fossil fuel projects last year and Green 13 lawmakers and environmental groups.
+(Reporting by Jonas Ekblom, editing by Louise Heavens)

-“The possibility of transforming the European Investment Bank into a climate bank is vanishing,” said Alex Doukas, lead analyst at think tank Oil Change International, joining other environmental groups such as WWF urging member states to support the EIB proposal at the upcoming Nov.
-14 board meeting.

-(This story corrects in paragraph six to remove Spain from countries opposing the proposal.
-Spain supports it, a government official said)